 holds true for $p\in(1,\infty)$ and $\ell>0$, see e.g. \cite{KTV}.
 Nevertheless, we present a proof of the weaker statement that we later need, due to its simplicity. \begin{proof} First, we note that $i\leq \log_2 |\cn|$, whereas the geometric sum satisfies

 Thus,

-\end{proof} Then, the following lemma will allow us to control the crucial mixed trilinear term occurring in the energy estimates. \begin{lemma} Let $\ind_{\cN^{'}} ( \cdot, \cdot, \cdot )$ be the characteristic of a subset of $(\Z^3\setminus\{\vec 0\})^3$, which is symmetric with respect to permutations in its first two arguments.
+{ with the exchange of sums justified by our regularity assumptions on $\umm,$ which implies the absolute converge of the double sum in any order and its commutability.} \end{proof} Then, the following lemma will allow us to control the crucial mixed trilinear term occurring in the energy estimates. \begin{lemma} Let $\ind_{\cN^{'}} ( \cdot, \cdot, \cdot )$ be the characteristic of a subset of $(\Z^3\setminus\{\vec 0\})^3$, which is symmetric with respect to permutations in its first two arguments.
 Moreover, let $\Ai$ be the annuli

 and suppose